Understanding trained CNNs by indexing neuron selectivity: Introduction

-Finally, other works focus on proposing approaches able to reconstruct the input image given a feature map, going further of analyzing the individual neuron activity. \cite{Mahendran15} make use of optimization algorithms to search for an image whose feature map best matches a given feature map by incorporating natural image priors.
-Contrary, in \cite{Dosovitskiy15b}, the authors propose to reconstruct the input image from its feature maps of a given convolutional network by training a new deconvolutional network to learn filter weights that minimize the image reconstruction error when these filters are applied to the image feature maps.
-With this approach they are also able to get an image reconstruction with natural priors.

-In the second subset of empirical approaches, \cite{Dosovitskiy15a} train a generative deconvolutional network to create images from neuron activations.
+In the second subset of empirical approaches, \cite{Dosovitskiy15a} trained a generative deconvolutional network to create images from neuron activations.
 With this methodology, the variation of the activations enables the visualization of the differences in the generated images.
-A similar analysis is done by \cite{Aubry15}, but instead of forward-propagate different activations to the image space and comparing them, they observe the changes on neuron activations when similar computer-generated images with different scene factors are introduced into a CNN.
-These works contribute in giving a deeper understanding on the internal CNN behavior.
-Both works conclude that there are specific neurons which are sensitive to color changes, point of views, scale or lighting configurations.
+A similar analysis is done by \cite{Aubry15}, but instead of backpropagating different activations to the image space and comparing them, they observed the changes on neuron activations when similar computer-generated images with different scene factors were introduced into a CNN.
+Both works concluded that there were specific neurons sensitive to color changes, point of views, scale or lighting configurations.
+In a more simplistic approach, \cite{torralba_ablation} uses ablation to remove neurons from the network and looks at the effect of these ablations in the performance of the network.

-Likewise, in \cite{Zeiler14} in this work we pursuit visualizing the intrinsic feature of a neuron by analyzing the images that maximally activates a specific neuron.
-However, to avoid the lack of generality of this approach, we define the \textit{Neuron Feature} which is not based on a single maximum activation.
-The Neuron Feature is a weighted average version of a set of maximum activation images that capture the essential properties shared by the most important activations and makes it not to be image-specific.
-Additionally, our Neuron Feature overcomes the problem of unrealistic representation we metnioned earlier, by directly averaging on the image space.
-In this way we achieve two main advantages: (a) keeping the properties of the natural images, and (b) providing a very straightforward approach to compute it.
+In this work we propose a framework to understand internal representations of CNNs, by associating selectivity indexes to individual neurons.
+Firstly, we propose to work on the set of images that maximally activates a neuron, and from these images we visualize its \textit{neuron feature} that usually outlines the intrinsic feature that spikes the neuron.
+Afterwards, we propose two selectivity indexes which are different in their essence: a \textit{color selectivity index} that quantifies the degree of response of a neuron to a specific color and a \textit{class selectivity index} that quantifies the degree of response of a neuron to a specific class label.
+Indexes are derived from the neuron features or directly from the set of images with maximum activations.